OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 #### T2 - Tests Must not be Random

 Inputs for tests should not be generated randomly.
+Accounts used to create test contracts are an exception, those can be random.
 Also, the type and structure of outputs should be checked.

 ### Documentation